Cogsyy/AnticGamesTest/README.md

 - I've also included UML diagrams in the root folder.
 - The game is not built to handle resetting things properly, please restart the application for this!
 - The ant flashes red when he attacks.
+- The aphids will group with other enemy units at the same time as moving towards the flag, and have one health.
+The beetles are slower, and have 3 health each.

 ## Preview
 - See Preview.mp4 in the root directory